thrushlang/.github/profile/README.md

 ## Inspiration

-- The syntax of the programming language is mainly inspired by the father of the promodial compiler, Rust.
-However, it does not inherit its functions and innovations up to this point.
+### Characteristics

+- Syntactically it is based on Rust.
 - This language is based on its lowest expression in C.
 - Inspired by the low-level capabilities of C.